For organisations reliant on old or obsolete components, RoHS conversion enables them to achieve RoHS compliance.

 Our Role

 As well as years of experience in sourcing obsolete electronic components we also have years of experience of RoHS Conversion.
-Our processes follow the highest industry standards to ensure that your components meet both functional and regulatory requirements.
+Our processes ensure that your components meet both functional and regulatory requirements.